nextest-rs/future-queue/README.md

 except it is possible to specify an optional *group* for each future.
 Each group has a maximum weight, and a future will only be scheduled if both the maximum weight and the group weight aren't exceeded.

+The adaptor is as fair as possible under the given constraints: it will schedule futures in the order they're returned by the stream, without doing any reordering based on weight.
+When a future from a group completes, queued up futures in this group will be preferentially scheduled before any other futures from the provided stream.

 The current weight for groups may exceed the maximum weight, similar to `future_queue`.